tavgar/JSMiner/README.md

 - `-targets` file with additional URLs/paths to scan, one per line.
 - `-plugins` comma-separated list of Go plugins providing custom rules.

+The binary includes a small set of **power rules** enabled by default.
+These rules detect common items such as phone numbers, IPv6 addresses and generic file paths.
+Supplying a file with `-rules` adds to this default set.

 ### Rule file format

 The file supplied via `-rules` must be a YAML mapping where each key is the